Signet Native Runtime — Signet Docs

 }

 All RuntimeAdapter implementations are thin clients: every method body is a daemon API call.
-The reference runtime (signet-cli harness) implements this interface using the full execution loop.
+Forge, the reference runtime (forge harness), implements this interface using the full execution loop.
 OpenClaw’s adapter implements the same interface by calling the same daemon endpoints via its plugin system.

 A harness adapter is a RuntimeAdapter implementation.
 Nothing more.